Add sound design to text to speech

 Sound design is the art and practice of creating soundtracks for a variety of needs.
 It involves specifying, acquiring or creating auditory elements using audio production techniques and tools.
 It is employed in a variety of disciplines including filmmaking, television production, video game development, theatre, sound recording and reproduction, live performance, sound art, post-production, radio, new media and musical instrument development.
 Sound design commonly involves performing (see e.g. foley) and editing of previously composed or recorded audio, such as sound effects and dialogue for the purposes of the medium, but it can also involve creating sounds from scratch through synthesizers.
 A sound designer is one who practices sound design.

-A backing track is often used to make up a sound design, but a sound design (sometimes called a soundbed) is more complicated.
+A backing track is often used to make up a sound design, but a sound design (sometimes called a soundbed) can be more complicated.
+Sound designs can include a variety of different sound design elements to enhance your audio asset, such as:

-- Foley sounds are the sounds of actions that make scenes seem more real.
+• Foley sounds -- the sounds of actions that make scenes seem more real.
 Ex: footstep sounds or material moving as someone walks

 A voice-over is the voice of a narrator who is either a character or an unseen narrator driving a story forward.